rkalnins/rmkernel/README.md

 ### UART

-- `VddIO2` must be enabled for LPUART to work.
+- `VddIO2` must be enabled for LPUART to work on STM32L4R5.
 Enable `PWR` clock beforehand.

 ### Clocks, Timing